How to convert a list to a set in Python

 print(len(people), "->", len(unique_people))--OUTPUT--3 -> 2

-By defining these methods, you enable the set() constructor to correctly identify and discard the duplicate Person("Alice") object from the list.
+By implementing both, you allow the set() constructor to correctly identify and remove the duplicate Person("Alice") instance.

 Using map() with set() for transformation